 My Citizens, your well-travelled and all-knowing Leader – the magnificent and magical TFD! – is extremely fond of the exotic cuisine found in the Xinjiang autonomous region of northwestern China.
-Behold in the awe and wonder of TFD as he brings you ququre sorpa – Xinjiang tortellini in lamb broth!
+Behold then the awe and wonder of TFD as He brings you ququre sorpa – Xinjiang tortellini in lamb broth!

 Xinjiang cuisine (Chinese: 新疆菜; pinyin: Xīnjiāng Cài) reflects the cooking styles of many ethnic groups of the Xinjiang region, and refers particularly to Uyghur cuisine (Uyghur: ئۇيغۇر تائاملىرى, Уйғур Таамлири, ULY: Uyghur Taamliri; Chinese: 维吾尔菜; pinyin: Wéiwú’ěr Cài).
 Signature ingredients include roasted mutton, kebabs, roasted fish, and rice.
 Due to the Muslim population of the region, the food is predominantly halal.

 The Uyghurs form a large part of the population of Xinjiang, their food therefore dominated the region.

 Uyghur food is characterized by mutton, beef, camel (solely bactrian), chicken, goose, carrots, tomatoes, onions, peppers, eggplant, celery, various dairy foods, and fruits.
 A Uyghur-style breakfast is tea with home-baked bread, smetana, olives, honey, raisins, and almonds.
 Uyghurs like to treat guests with tea, naan, and fruit before the main dishes are ready.
 Most Uyghur foods are eaten with chopsticks, a custom that was adopted from Han Chinese culture in the 19th century.